-Future issuances or sales of our Common Shares by us or by our shareholders could cause our share price to fall.
+Future issuances or sales of our Common Shares could cause our share price to fall and may dilute your common shares.

 The issuance of Common Shares by us will result in dilution in the equity interest of existing shareholders and adversely affect the market price of our Common Shares.
 For example, in January 2023 we completed the 2023 Equity Offering in which we issued an aggregate of 18,350,000 Common Shares as well as Common Warrants to purchase an additional 18,350,000 Common Shares, each exercisable at \$1.65 per Common Warrant and became exercisable commencing July 2023.
-Also, in August 2022, we filed a prospectus supplement providing for an ATM.
-During 2022 we issued 3,175,000 Common Shares generating equity proceeds of US\$6.9 million, and we may continue to issue additional Common Shares under the ATM in the future, up to a maximum of \$50 million of Common Shares.
-No shares were issued pursuant to our existing ATM in calendar year 2023.
+Additionally, in 2022 and 2023, we implemented an ATM program through which we sold a total of 3,175,000 shares for proceeds of US\$6.9 million.
+No shares were issued pursuant to our existing ATM in calendar year 2023 or 2024.